- Among the best lawyers in America for corporate law, 2022 edition of The Best Lawyers in America

-Byron Dailey leads Fenwick & West’s private investment funds practice.
-He counsels private equity, venture capital, corporate VC and other investment fund clients—at all stages and sizes—on fund formation, seamlessly guiding fund managers through the fundraising and investment process.
+Byron leads Fenwick’s private investment funds practice.
+He counsels venture capital funds, private equity funds, corporate venture structures, impact funds, incubators, accelerators, venture studios and crypto investment vehicles—at all stages and sizes—on fund formation, seamlessly guiding fund managers through the fundraising and investment process.

 Byron is known for delivering responsive advice, equipping clients to make practical business decisions and providing solutions that minimize risk while taking into account clients’ economic and strategic goals.
 He is skilled at navigating business, legal and cultural issues in all regions of the world having handled a wide variety of transactions involving dozens of countries on six continents.

 Byron’s past experience includes working for several years in the New York office of a Global 200 firm, and as partner in the Seattle office of another leading international firm.
-Most recently, he was partner at one of the Pacific Northwest’s oldest firms, where he served as Chair of its Private Investment Funds Team and Co-Chair of its Nonprofits & Social Enterprises Team.
-During law school, he served as Editor in Chief of the Law Review.
+Most recently, he was partner at one of the Pacific Northwest’s oldest firms, where he served as chair of its private investment funds team and co-chair of its nonprofits and social enterprises team.
+During law school, he served as editor-in-chief of the Law Review.

 Education & Admissions